Set up a lab to manage and develop with SQL Server

 In this article, we'll show how to set up a virtual machine template in a lab with Visual Studio 2019, SQL Server Management Studio, and Azure Data Studio.
 For this lab, we will use one shared SQL Server Database for the entire lab.
 Azure SQL Database is Platform as a Service (PaaS) Database Engine offering from Azure.

-Shared resource configuration
+External resource configuration

 To use a shared resource in Lab Services, you first need to create the virtual network and the resources itself.
 To create the virtual network and connect it to the lab, follow how to create a lab with a shared resource in Azure Lab Services.
 Remember, any resources external to Lab Services will be billed separately and will not be included in lab cost estimates.